 We’ll show you a few of our favorite ways to score cheap flights to Hawaii.
-That includes booking fares under $200 round-trip (or even less) as well as some strategies that allow you to book two to four roundtrip plane tickets after just a single credit card bonus.
+That includes booking fares under $200 roundtrip (or even less) as well as some strategies that allow you to book two to four roundtrip plane tickets after just a single credit card bonus.
 That’s right: You and three companions could fly to Hawaii for almost free.

-As travelers flock back to Hawaii, it's time to strategize how to get there for cheap this year or next and finally scratch it off your bucket list.
+With Hawaii more popular than ever, it's time to strategize how to get there for cheap this year or next and finally scratch it off your bucket list.

 Get Cheap Flights to Hawaii Delivered to You (Or Make Them Free)